Worrying about the future

 Why do we have these worries?

-Stories about these come in our news feeds 24/7.
-It’s hardly surprising that we start to feel anxious about what the future may hold.
-We might imagine the world is never going to be the same, or there is never going to be safety or certainty.
+Stories about these fill our news feeds 24/7.
+It’s hardly surprising we start to feel anxious about what the future may hold.
+We might imagine the world will never be the same, or there is never going to be safety and certainty.

 Sometimes we may feel we don’t fit in with the society we’re living in.
-We may have different values to our peers.
-If we see friends going off to college or embarking on ‘high-flying’ careers we may feel left behind.
+We may have different values from our peers, and therefore feel drawn to different options than them.
+If we see friends going off to college or embarking on ‘high-flying’ careers, we may feel left behind.

 How to stop worrying about the future

 Talking it through with someone can be.
-They don’t need to have the answers, but saying things aloud can help clarify feelings and where you can focus your energy.
+They don’t need to have the answers.
+But saying things aloud can help clarify feelings and identify where you can focus your energy.

 Focus on the present

 Practising mindfulness can help with bringing your attention to the present.
-Apps such as Headspace, Smiling Minds, WorryTime or Calm might help with this.
+Apps such as Headspace, Smiling Minds, WorryTime, or Calm might help with this.

 Be aware of the ‘when/then’ game

-Constantly thinking like this, it can be difficult to enjoy life in the present.
-Take notice when you are playing the ‘when/then’ game and see if you can start working on the ‘then’ part now!
+Constantly thinking like this, makes it difficult to enjoy life in the present.
+Take notice when playing the ‘when/then’ game.
+See if you can start working on the ‘then’ part now!